In Aruba, 1950's

 After the Navy, I attended Ringling School of Art & Design in Sarasota, Florida.
 I remained in Sarasota, and for the next 25 years or so, I worked as an advertising artist, an architectural renderer and a mural painter.
 I have done work for U.S. Homes, Harcourt-Brace, Taylor-Woodrow, Cunard Lines, Chris Craft, and Disney.
 All throughout those years I continued to paint after hours and on weekends.
 I glaze with acrylics on panel which enables me to achieve effects not possible on canvas.

-Today, retired from the advertising world, I am able to paint full time and travel.
+Today, retired from the advertising world, I am able to paint full time and travel, and share my life with my wonderful wife, Anne, and our dog Pronto.
 I am a signature member of the American Society of Marine Artists (ASMA).
 My work has been sold internationally and shown by galleries in Florida, the Caribbean and California.
 While attending the Anguilla International Arts Festival in September 2002, my painting "Conched Out" was chosen to be used as a $1.00 postage stamp for the Island.

 Each piece I paint is carefully researched and planned, using just the right colors and design elements.
 The actual painting involves glazing transparent layers of color, using a method perfected by Maxfield Parrish many decades ago.